UniversalDependencies/docs/_pal/feat/Degree.md

 This feature takes the following values: Abs, Cmp, Sup.

 The positive is not marked and can be used for all degrees.
 It is not indicated in the annotation.
-Analytic marking of grades is possible, notably by means of _wēš_ "more"
+Analytic marking of grades is possible, notably by means of _wēš_ "more".

 ### <a name='Abs'>`Abs`: Absolute superlative / elative
 A stylistic peculiarity is the combination of the comparative suffix and the superlative suffix forming an elative or absolute superlative, e.g. _frāz-dom-tar_ "even more advanced, single most advanced".